PaloAltoNetworks/gaia/doc/documentation.md

 ### GCPAsset

-Represents a read-only jkGCP cloud resource such as a virtual machine.
+Represents a read-only GCP cloud resource such as a virtual machine.

 #### Example